nelsonrga/Ratio/README.md

 # Ratio
-Simple script I vibe coded for my friend to shows you who stopped following you on IG.
+Simple script I vibe coded for my friend to show you who stopped following you on IG.